 I am a co-opted governor and I am a member of the Teaching and Learning Work Group.
 I currently work for a research group at the University of Cambridge, which has a special interest in the development of reading and mathematics.
 After several years of working within the school on different research initiatives I became a governor at Westfield Primary Academy in 2016.
 I wanted to donate some time and effort back to the staff and pupils and to offer whatever expertise I might have in helping them to achieve their goals.
 In my spare time I am an enthusiastic music fan and I really enjoy small handicraft projects.

-I have been Deputy Headteacher at Westfield since September 2019.
-Previously, I was a teacher across Key Stage 1 and 2 at Pot Kiln Primary School in Sudbury.
-I have worked in education for over 20 years including running pre-school learning programmes and parenting initiatives for Sure Start and developing Summer Universities and extra-curricular learning opportunities for children in London.
-I have a particular passion for Music and run the choir at Westfield.
+I have been at Westfield since September 2019.
+I have worked in education for over 20 years, teaching across Key Stage 1 and 2 as well as running pre-school learning programmes and parenting initiatives for Sure Start, developing Summer Universities and providing enrichment for disabled and disadvantaged pupils through extra-curricular learning opportunities.
+I have a particular passion for English and Music and run the choir at Westfield.

-I have been Headteacher at Westfield since September 2019.
+I joined Westfield as Headteacher in September 2019, becoming Executive Headteacher in 2021.
 I was previously Head at Pot Kiln Primary School for 5 years where I led the school from Requires Improvement to Good (November 2016).
 I have the NPQH qualification and over 20 years of teaching experience in a variety of schools in London, Essex and Suffolk.
-I live in Colchester, Essex and enjoy exercise, cooking and spending time with my husband and young family.
+I live in Essex and enjoy exercise, cooking and spending time with my husband and young family.

 Please follow the ‘Get Information About Schools’ link below for additional governance information.